A-Network-2026/A-Network-2026/README.md

 ### Web3 Layer

-The current application and website can read ANET token information from the deployed token contract on BNB Smart Chain.
+The current application and website can read ANET utility-token information from the deployed token contract on BNB Smart Chain.
+In the current public model, this Web3 token is a fixed-supply ecosystem utility asset with a total supply of `21,000,000 ANET` and a documented stewardship split of `50% owner / 50% founder` for ecosystem distribution, liquidity, partnerships, and long-term Layer 1 access planning.

 Contract address: